jingshuw/GRAPPLE/README.md

 install_github("jingshuw/grapple")
 ```

 One may also need to install [PLINK](https://www.cog-genomics.org/plink/) for LD clumping, and prepared the LD clumping reference datasets for PLINK.
-One resource that is used in the GRAPPLE paper is the 1000 genome European reference panel which can be download through this link [](http://fileserve.mrcieu.ac.uk/ld/data_maf0.01_rs_ref.tgz).
+One resource that is used in the GRAPPLE paper is the 1000 genome European reference panel which can be download through http://fileserve.mrcieu.ac.uk/ld/data_maf0.01_rs_ref.tgz.

 ## Basic Usage